-1 Snared in rainy season 2008
+2 Snared in the rainy season 2008

-2 Could also be M. assamensis, as the two species are very similar and the interview data does not allow to tell the species apart.
-They are identified here as M. mulatta because the known distribution range of that species is closer to the survey area.
+Oculd also be M. assamensis, as the two species are very similar and the interview data does not allow distinguishing the species.
+They are identified here as M. mulatta since the known distribution range of that species is closer to the survey area.
 Snared in 2004 and 2005.

-3 Outside survey area, in mangrove forest close to village, observed catching fish, crab, and clam
+Outside the survey area, in mangrove forest close to village, observed catching fish, crab, and clam

-4 Infant in yellow coat caught on 22 Nov 2008, sold to trader in Tiang Kyo.
+Infant in yellow coat caught on 22 Nov.
+2008, sold to trader in Tiang Kyo.
 Group of about 5-6 regularly seen near LP4 of this survey, one individual cross-bowed in 2005.
-Also reported from northeast of village in A-Lal mountain, contiguous with survey forest
+Also reported from northeast of the village in A-Lal mountain, contiguous with survey forest

-5 Group of 1 pair with infant seen in Sept.
+6 Group of 1 pair with infant seen in Sept.
 2008 and in Nov.
 2008 near LP4.
-Gibbon calls were heard in Nov 2008 near the waterfall creek near LP3, and in Nov.
+Gibbon calls were heard in Nov.
+2008 near the waterfall creek near LP3, and in Nov.
 2008 near A-Lal mountain range.
-One group (1-3 individuals) was heard and seen in 2008 near Ba-Wan river, possibly outside of the survey area.
+One group (1-3 individuals) was heard and seen in 2008 near Ba-Wan river, possibly outside the survey area.

-6 Snared in rainy season 2008
+Snared in the rainy season 2008